 Southlake, TX – April 20, 2010 – The average home heating and central air conditioning equipment runs about 3,300 hours per year.
 That adds up to a lot of wear and tear – the equivalent of driving a car 214,000 miles.

-Most people wouldn’t think of driving a car that far without a tune up, yet many go for years at a time without tuning up their central air conditioners.
-Air conditioning expert Bill Stevens says homeowners who do that are not saving money, but actually losing thousands of dollars.
+Most people wouldn’t think of driving a car that far without a tune-up, yet many go for years at a time without tuning up their central air conditioners.
+Air conditioning expert Jamie Wooldridge says homeowners who do that are not saving money, but actually losing thousands of dollars.

 For example, a refrigerant leak can be repaired easily and affordably if found early.
 But if it goes undetected, it can drain the refrigerant and burn up the compressor, which could cost $1,000 or more to replace.
 Before it ultimately fails, it will run inefficiently for some time, resulting in hundreds of dollars more in electric bills.

-Stevens, president of Berkeys Plumbing, Heating and Air Conditioning, Inc., spelled out what homeowners should get when they pay for a central air conditioning tune up:
+Wooldridge, president of Berkeys Plumbing, Heating and Air Conditioning, Inc., spelled out what homeowners should get when they pay for a central air conditioning tune-up:

 - Check inside cooling coil, if accessible